Chanty

 Professionally recorded audiobooks can be a real treasure trove of useful information for those who want to stop talking monotonously and inexpressive.
 After all, the effect produced depends not only on WHAT is said but also on HOW it is pronounced.

 Intonation can convey mood, feelings, and thoughts.
 Don’t believe it?
-Try to pronounce one word with different intonation and feel the difference.
-You can also use free text to speech software to listen to audiobooks, which can help you improve your pronunciation and intonation.
+Try to pronounce one word with a different intonation and feel the difference.
+You can also use free text-to-speech software to listen to audiobooks, which can help you improve your pronunciation and intonation.
 Intonation can convey mood, feelings, and thoughts.

 5. Get rid of filler words for better oral communication